Adyen/adyen-python-api-library/README.md

 ## Requirements

 Make sure you have an Adyen account.
 If you don't have this you can request it <a href="https://www.adyen.com/home/discover/test-account-signup#form" target="_blank">here</a>
-To make the automatice testing cases working for your account change the credentials in the tests/test.ini file.

 ## Installation